nchandhi/ncwadeployment/README.md

 ### [Research Assistant](ResearchAssistant/README.md)

-The copilot helps the researchers find relevant articles and grants available for their research topic easily using a conversational assistant.
+This copilot helps the researchers find relevant articles and grants available for their research topic easily using a conversational assistant.
 Researcher can generate different sections of a grant application with a simple button click, then they can refine the prompts and regenerate individual sections to add more details as needed.
 Finally, the generated grant application can be exported as a PDF or a Microsoft Word document for further processing.

 Please navigate to [Research Assistant](ResearchAssistant/README.md) to learn more about the solution and to deploy the solution to your Azure subscription.